Aberdeen Proving Ground |

 A Civil War training camp.

 A former C.C.C. camp built in 1935, located on six acres on Camp Road.
 The first 17 buildings there were built for 270 men.
 It included an administration building, five sleeping quarters, a mess hall, a kitchen, a recreation hall, officers quarters, shops, pumping station, an electric generator, a bath and a garage.
-Taken over by the Army in January 1942 as a base camp for coastal defense shore patrols from Ocean City to Cape Charles, VA, with outpost stations in Berlin, Chincoteague, VA, and Oyster, VA.
-Initially garrisoned by HQ and "B" Company, 1st Battalion, 111th Infantry Regiment; and Battery "B", 176th Field Artillery Regiment.
+Taken over by the Army in late December 1941 as a base camp for coastal defense shore patrols (Cape Charles Defense Force) from Ocean City to Cape Charles, VA, with outpost stations in Berlin, Chincoteague, VA, Exmore, VA, and Oyster, VA.
+Initially garrisoned by the 1st Battalion, 116th Infantry Regiment and Battery A, 111th Field Artillery Regiment from December 20, 1941 to January 21, 1942; before being replaced by HQ and "B" Company, 1st Battalion, 111th Infantry Regiment; and Battery "B", 176th Field Artillery Regiment.
 "A" Company, 111th IR was posted at Berlin, minus one platoon which was posted at Chincoteague; "C" Company, 111th IR was posted at Oyster.
 Camp Somerset was later garrisoned by HQ and "A" Troop, 2nd Squadron, 101st Cavalry Regiment (Mechanized) (later redesignated the 116th Cavalry Recon Squadron (Mechanized)) from October 1943 to June 1944.
 Later used as a German POW camp from August 1944 to June 1946.
 Several buildings are still extant, now used as a migrant worker labor camp.
 No public access.

 A Civil War camp located on the grounds of Coventry Church.